Skip to content

 • A sender SHOULD broadcast greet.

-• A sender SHOULD use direct subjects for targeted whois, direct, receipt, and trace.
+• A sender SHOULD use direct subjects for targeted whois, conversation-bearing kinds with to, receipt, and trace.

-• A sender MUST preserve the envelope to field when publishing to a direct subject.
+• A sender MUST preserve the envelope to, surface, and matching container ID when publishing to a direct subject.

 Joining a channel